Antstar609/KCD-Mod-Builder/README.md

 ## ⬇️ Installation

-- Download the latest release
+1. Download the latest release from the [releases page](https://github.com/Antstar609/KCD-Mod-Packer/releases).
+2. Extract the contents of the zip file.
+3. Ensure you have .NET 9.0 installed.
+If not, download it from [Microsoft's official site](https://dotnet.microsoft.com/download/dotnet/9.0).
+4. Run the `KCDModPacker.exe` file.

 ## 🚀 Usage